canton7/c-name-style/README.md

  - `${pointer-level}`: See [Pointers](#pointers)
  - `${parent}`, `${parent:upper-snake}`: See [Enums](#enums)

 You can also define your own placeholders, see [Custom Placeholders](#custom-placeholders).

+### `allow-rule`

+The `allow-rule` option is similar to `rule`, but the behaviour is slightly different.

+With `rule`, if the rule matches then the symbol being tested is deemed to be acceptable, and if the rule does not match then an error is printed.
+Either way, processing stops.

+With `allow-rule`, if the rule matches then the symbol being tested is deemed to be acceptable and processing stops, however if the rule does not match then no error is printed and processing continues to the next rule.

+This provides a means of specifying exceptions to rules.

 ### `kind` filter